Central States VHF Society

 1. Certificates will be awarded to any station who applies with a score of 30 or higher.
 The applicant does not have to be a member of the CSVHF Society to receive a certificate.
 There are three categories:

-2. Walnut plaques will be awarded for first, second, and third place high scores in the Single Operator category.
+2. Walnut plaques will be awarded for 1st and 2nd place plaque for Single-Op category and a 1st place plaque for the Rover category.
 The awards will be presented at the annual CSVHF Society Conference held each year at the end of July.
-You must be a member of the CSVHF Society to be eligible for the 1st, 2nd, or 3rd place plaque awards.
+You must be a member of the CSVHF Society to be eligible for the 1st, 2nd, or Rover plaque awards.
 In case of a tie, a weighting factor will be applied to each band's score making higher frequency scores more valuable than lower frequency scores.

-For Single-Op and Multi-Op categories all contacts must be made from a station located entirely within a single 500 meter circle.
+For Single-Op category all contacts must be made from a station located entirely within a single 500 meter circle.

 New as of 2001/2002: Rover category.